arangodb/kube-arangodb/docs/Manual/Deployment/Kubernetes/Drain.md

 As described above, I have added `--delete-local-data` for ArangoDB and `--ignore-daemonsets` for other services.
 I have chosen a `--grace-period` of 300 seconds because I am confident that all the data on my DBserver pod can be moved to a different server within 5 minutes.
+Note that this is **not saying** that 300 seconds will always be enough, regardless of how much data is stored in the pod, your mileage may vary, moving a terabyte of data can take considerably longer!

 If the optional step in the previous section has been performed beforehand, I can easily reduce the grace period to 60 seconds, say, at